Part 10: Spacewar 4.4 — A Twofold Stand

 Notably, we were able to sketch a theory of spatial representation that is not related to an optical perspective conveyed to the player-subject, but rather categorizes on the inherent implications of the representation.
 We may infer that the notion of pseudo-perspective is not as essential to categorizing video games by type of view as may have been previously assumed.

 (Notes: A recent neurological study — Greg L. West, Brandi Lee Drisdelle, Kyoko Konishi, Jonathan Jackson, Pierre Jolicoeur, Veronique D. Bohbot.
 "Habitual action video game playing is associated with caudate nucleus-dependent navigational strategies."
-Proceedings of the Royal Society B, May 2015 — suggests an increased involvement of the caudate nucleus of the striatum, related to the reward system responding to trail-and-error strategies, to be associated with navigational strategies of players of first-person video games as compared to a more prominent reliance on spational memory, commonly associated with the hippocampus, as observed in the test group.
+Proceedings of the Royal Society B, May 2015 — suggests an increased involvement of the caudate nucleus of the striatum, related to the reward system responding to trial-and-error strategies, to be associated with navigational strategies of players of first-person video games as compared to a more prominent reliance on spational memory, commonly associated with the hippocampus, as observed in the test group.
 While the study centers on response learning strategies in the context of habitualization due to long-term exposure to video games, this may also suggest that the propositions made here might be available to tests using neurological fMRI-type imaging or similar.
 However, the perception of visual images is a remarkable complex process involving both parallel and temporally interleaved activities in wide areas of the brain, compare the study by Bartels A., Zeki S., Functional brain mapping during free viewing of natural scenes, Feb 2004.
 Even such basic elements of perception as the mapping and transport of information related to color and contrast by the visual cortex do not lend themselves easily to neurological description or obervation, compare this study or the popular article found here.
 Therefor we may still want to restrict ourselves to a theory based in the humanities.

 Addressing any oppositions that may arise in regard with any block of theory with references to psychoanalysis, which we didn't stress to much in this context, we may note that both the theories by Freud and by Lacan are still essentially aimed at describing a neurological apparatus, while addressing it in different terms.
 As a historical footnote we may further note that the theoretical application to film and spatial analysis, while commonly associated with the work of Christan Metz and its reception, arises as early as in the 1960's in the work of Raymond Bellour.)